ib-ruby/ib-ruby/README.md

 However, ib-ruby offers a simple translation of ruby-queries to tws-socket-codes and offers the pure TWS-response as well.
 The usage of the object-tree is optional.
 Any code for previous versions of the programm should work.

+For more details refer to the [introduction](intro.md) and for programming hints the [integration](integration.md) section.

 ### Changes from the stable branch

-* Only ActiveModel/ActiveRecord-Support.
+* Only ActiveModel-Support.
+* Alert-Messages are handled by IB::Alerts
+* IB::Stock, IB::Future, IB::Forex are derived from IB::Contract
+* IB::Account model added, where contracts, orders, positions and AccountValues are present
-* A IB::Gateway is added.
-This builds an object-orientated representation of Accounts with pending and completed Orders, Positions and Contracts
+* IB::Gateway builds an object-orientated representation of Accounts with pending and completed Orders, Positions and Contracts.
+A thread-safe access to objects which are updated concurrently by the TWS is realized.

+An Example
 ``` ruby
     require 'ib'